Christmas takes up a third of the year in the Philippines, so there’s plenty of Filipino Christmas foods and recipes to try.

 Read on for my list of some of the best Filipino Christmas recipes for the holiday season.

-a Filipino dish that's available year-round, the sweet, salty rice flour cakes embody the Filipino Christmas spirit.
+Though bibingka is a Filipino dish that's available year-round, the sweet, salty rice flour cakes embody the Filipino Christmas spirit.

 Festive families traditionally prepare the cakes as a breakfast treat to enjoy after early mass nine days before Christmas.